 In 2013 the CBN suspended the WDAS and reverted to the RDAS again, with new guidelines for conducting auctions at the foreign exchange market (Trade & Exchange Department, CBN, 2013).
 This lasted for about two years before it was also abolished.
 The CBN announced the closure of RDAS/WDAS window of the foreign exchange supply in 2015, and replaced it with the interbank foreign exchange market.
 The basis for this action according to the Bank was due to the "widening margin between the exchange rate in the interbank and the RDAS window", which open the gates of malpractices (rent seeking) that put unbearable pressure on the country's foreign reserves coupled with falling oil prices (Mu'azu, 2015, para.2).
 The Nigerian economy was significantly affected by the declining oil prices which began in 2014.
 Therefore, a combination of domestic challenges and external shocks plunged the economy in to recession in 2016.
-As a result of this situation, the exchange rate policy becomes unsustainable and the CBN adopted a new strategy to stabilize the naira exchange rate with the introduction of an interbank system that is based on two segments-interbank and autonomous segments respectively (Tule, 2018).
-This was followed by further changes to increase availability of foreign currency in the foreign exchange market, such as the introduction of the Investors and Exporters (I&E) foreign exchange window.
-13
+As a result of this situation, the exchange rate with the introduction of an interbank system that is based on two segments-interbank and autonomous segments respectively (Tule, 2018).
+This was followed by further changes to increase availability of foreign currency in the foreign exchange market, such as the introduction of the Investors and Exporters (I&E) foreign exchange window.13